the-tobias-project/odbc-module/README.md

 ## NOTES FOR ON-DEMAND SESSIONS

 Use R 4.2.0 and contribs/databricks-odbc/4.2.0.
 The solutions is currently hardcoded to this R version.
+Future versions might need to take into account versioning of the odbc R package (I tested other versions and the package had major changes from version 1.2.2 https://cran.r-project.org/src/contrib/Archive/odbc/), etc.